bbauska/W3Cx-3of5/README.md

 <li><b>Events</b> generated during the life cycle of the element that can be processed using JavaScript callbacks.
 It is also possible to send events to control the video player.</li>
 </ul>
 <p>
-The set of properties/attributes/methods of the <audio> and <video> elements is called an "API" (Application Programming Interface).
+The set of properties/attributes/methods of the &lt;audio&gt; and &lt;video&gt; elements is called an "API" (Application Programming Interface).
 For example, we will speak here of the "media API" to talk about the associated API.

-Like any HTML element, the <video> element can be manipulated/created using the DOM JavaScript API.
-Here is an example of programmatically creating a <video> element:
+Like any HTML element, the &lt;video&gt; element can be manipulated/created using the DOM JavaScript API.
+Here is an example of programmatically creating a &lt;video&gt; element:
 </p>

 ```